 - Records of any foreign tax paid on this income

-- Foreign account financial statements for 2015, for your FBAR
+- Foreign account financial statements for 2016, for FBAR filing

 If you haven't filed before but are ready to start, you'll need: